Rugby positions in Union and how you play them. Backs, forwards, wing, prop? How you enjoy yourself, feel good and play well.

 In the lower levels of rugby there is a huge variation in the sizes of players playing in any given position.

-The higher you go, the more important size becomes in rugby positions, but even at the elite level variations still exist.
+The higher you go, the more important size becomes, but even at the elite level variations still exist.

 For example locks need height but not all locks are the same height.
 Somewhere, some player is the shortest lock!

 Wings are getting bigger.But somewhere there will be the smallest winger.
 They may disadvantaged by size but beating opponents with superior evasion or blistering pace.

 If you would like to know more about the range of sizes of players playing in rugby teams, go to the main menu and visit the player sizes page.

 It`s about the size of elite players so you can learn a lot when you look at the the relative sizes of players in the different positions.